2011 Clinical Awardees

 The proposed research is directed at developing a kidney-targeted formulation of imatinib, an FDA-approved tyrosine kinase inhibitor that can inhibit among others the cellular ABL kinase.

 It is our hypothesis that inhibition of ABL tyrosine kinase in the kidney can reduce nephrotoxicity induced by the chemotherapeutic drug cisplatin.
-This hypothesis predicts that kidney-targeted imatinib would ameliorate renal damage in cancer patients receiving platinium-based therapeutics.
+This hypothesis predicts that kidney-targeted imatinib would ameliorate renal damage in cancer patients receiving platinum-based therapeutics.
 The Imatinib will be preferentiall delivered to the kidneys with 100 nm liposomal nanoparticles that include a cross-linked nanogel core.
 This core structure allows efficient loading of virtually any drug chemotype.

 Ample evidence, including our own indicates a robust accumulation of untargeted liposomes within all compartments within the kidney.